raystack/guardian/docs/docs/getting_started/installation.md

 ### Binary (Cross-platform)

-The client and server binaries are downloadable at the releases tab.
-Currently the installer is not available.
-Download the appropriate version for your platform from the [releases](https://github.com/odpf/guardian/releases) page.
+Guardian binaries are downloadable on the [Releases page](https://github.com/odpf/guardian/releases).
+Currently, the installer is not available.
 Once downloaded, the binary can be run from anywhere.
-You don’t need to install it into a global location.
+You don’t need to install it in a global location.
 This works well for shared hosts and other systems where you don’t have a privileged account.
 Ideally, you should install it somewhere in your PATH for easy use. `/usr/local/bin` is the most probable location.

 ### Homebrew Installation